alkem-io/alkemio/docs/technical-design.md

 * The new guard specified that only Agents with an assigned VC of the above type and tied to the particular Challenge were allowed to update the Challenge state.

 # Communications
-The Alkemio Platform supports communications in two modes:
+The Alkemio Platform supports communications in the following way:
 * **Community-User**: whereby all members of a Community can see messages

+Later the platform will support the following interaction:
 * **User-User**: whereby Users can directly communicate with each other

 The functionality is provided using an embedded [Matrix Protocol](https://matrix.org/) server.
 The choice for basing communications on top of Matrix Protocol is primarily due to it being designed from the ground up as a decentralized communications platform.